Simple-Script/Simple-Script.github.io/README.md

 # SimpleScript

-SimpleScript is a very simple and sleek code language meant for beginners with a simple setup and easy code process.
+SimpleScript is a very simple and sleek web development language meant for beginners with a simple setup and easy code process.

 ## Installation